The library catalog's default search setting is set to keyword.

 Begin by identifying important words in the question.

-For example: Quebec
+For example: Guatemala

 If you know the call number of the book you are looking for, you can use it to find similar materials.
 Searching this way allows you to go directly to a book's bibliographic record, while gaining the ability to search the shelves virtually from the comfort of your own desk or home.